Pakistan, Maldives sign 6 MoUs to further consolidate bilateral ties

-MALE (Maldives) July 25 (APP): Pakistan and Maldives
+MALE (Maldives), July 25 (APP): Pakistan and Maldives

-Tuesday signed six Memorandums of Understanding (MoUs)
+Tuesday signed six memorandums of understanding (MoUs)

 related to trade, education, climate change, tourism,